 - rash covers your entire body

 - difficulty breathing: go to the emergency room or call 995 (or whatever the emergency ambulance telephone number is in your country).

 - infection of your rash.
 Signs of an infected rash are yellow or green fluid, swelling, crusting, pain and warmth in the area of the rash, or a red streak coming from the rash.

 - fever.
 If you have a fever combined with a rash, your conditions is likely very serious.
 Don't take any risks, go to the emergency room.

 Connect with a doctor on RingMD.
 Why leave home to see a doctor if you don't have to?
-Avoid sick people in busy waiting rooms and skip the traffic jam.
 See a doctor online now.
-When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) via email if you need one for work or school reasons.
+When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) via email if they believe you need one for work or school reasons.